C0d1ngd3v3l0pm3nt/requirement-analysis/README.md

   - They provide the basis for testing and validation of features in the system
   - They ensure all parties have a clear understanding of existing requirements
   - They help in maintaining quality and user expectations.
+- An example of user criteria that could be used for a checkout feature would be:
+    - users should be able to confirm the air bnb they decide to choose and make a payment to book the air bnb in under two minutes